Facial Peels Frequently Asked Questions

 What are common peeling agents?

-Some common peeling ingredients include alpha hydroxy acids (AHAs), beta hydroxy acids (BHAs) ad retinol.
+Some common peeling ingredients include alpha-hydroxy acids (AHAs), beta hydroxy acids (BHAs) ad retinol.
 AHAs include glycolic acid, lactic acid, citric acid, malic acid, tartaric acid and mandelic acid.
 Salicylic acid is the only BHA.
-The strength of the chemical peel is determined by the type of the ingredients used, their concentration and the PH of the formulation.
+The strength of the chemical peel is determined by the type of ingredients used, their concentration and the PH of the formulation.